mbta/mobile_app/README.md

 - New pull requests will automatically kick off testing and request a review from the [mobile-app team](https://github.com/orgs/mbta/teams/mobile-app).
 If you aren't yet ready for a review, create a draft PR first.
 - When adding commits after an initial review has been performed, avoid force-pushing to help reviewers follow the updated changes.
 - Once a PR has been approved and all outstanding comments acknowledged, squash merge it to the main branch.

+## Community Contributions
+At this time we are able to consider small bug fixes from community contributors, but we are not able to prioritize review or approval of new features.
+If you would like to see new features in MBTA Go, please send feedback in the app from the "More" tab to help our team prioritize upcoming work.

 ## CI